thejsway/thejsway/manuscript/chapter21.md

 ### Example: retrieving a text file

 Let's start with a very basic example: displaying the content of a text file located on a web server.
-The file URL is `https://raw.githubusercontent.com/bpesquet/thejsway/master/resources/languages.txt` and it has the following content.
+The file is [hosted on GitHub](https://raw.githubusercontent.com/bpesquet/thejsway/master/resources/languages.txt) and it has the following content.

 ```text
 C++;Java;C#;PHP